UW-Macrostrat/Global-Geologic-Units/README.md

 #### Submitting a config file
 The `config` file outlines a list of terms OR dictionaries that you are interested in culling from the corpus.
-Once you have updated this file, a private repository will be set up for you under the UW-DeepDiveInfrastructure Github group for you to push the code from this repository to.
+Once you have updated this file, a private repository will be set up for you under the UW-DeepDive-Infrastructure Github group for you to push the code from this repository to.
 Your `config` file will be used to generate a custom testing subset of documents that you can use to develop your application.